-On the other hand, similar effects are produced with neon in the tube.
-Neon produces a fair amount of infrared light that can be converted into visible energy as well.
-Pink is probably the most popular color produced using the neon gas and fluorescence combo inside a neon light.
+On the other hand, they create similar effects with neon in the tube.
+Neon produces a fair amount of infrared light that can they can also convert into visible energy as well.
+Pink is probably the most popular color we get using the neon gas and fluorescence combo inside a neon light.

 4. Coloring the Glass Tubes Affects Color

 When colored, the glass tubing Itself also Influences the emitted light color.
-This form of light filtration has been used for decades to get incandescent Christmas light bulbs to radiate the popular reds, yellows, greens, and blues of the holiday season.
-As with the Christmas lamps, a transparent or translucent coating is applied to the outside of the glass that prevents all but the desired color of light to pass through.
+This form of light filtration appears in incandescent Christmas light bulbs of past decades, to shine the popular reds, yellows, greens, and blues of the holiday season.
+As with the Christmas lamps, manufacturers apply a transparent or translucent coating to the outside of the glass.
+This filter prevents all but the color of light they want to pass through.
 So it is with neon lights.

 In neon, you might start with a white light, and apply a nova blue filter to the glass, for a really bright, deep blue light.
 The extra bright neon that has appeared over the past 20 to 25 years employs this method.
 You can recognize this when the light is off.
-If the tube is colored something other than white, then this filtration system is its mode of operation of the neon light.
-A white tube means that method 3 is how the color is produced when it’s turned on.
+If the tube has color, something other than white, then this filtration system is its mode of operation of the neon light.
+A white tube means that method 3 is how the color appears when you turn on the lamp.

 5. Coating Inside of Tube with Fluorescent Chemicals Changes Color Output

-Combinations of the Above By applying a fluorescent coating to the inside of the tube as well as a filter to the glass itself or to the outside of it, all the visible colors can be produced in a wide array of intensities.
+Technicians can produce combinations of the above By applying a fluorescent coating to the inside of the tube.
+They also might add a filter to the glass itself or to the outside of it.
+Thus in this way, they can create all the visible colors in a wide array of intensities.